A brief story about a quite strange and tiny insect who stayed for a while - unrequited obsession.

 Frank is part of my home now, and he is still hungry for my blood.

-Although I still instantaneously move away when he comes close, I think I could get used to having him around.
-After all, it’s summertime.
-That’s their season.
 As sunrises and sunsets go by, he becomes a part of me.
 I learned to know him: between 5 and 11 a.m., he follows the sun, moving from the left corner of my window to the right side.
 He is always hungry for the light.
-He follows the light so intensively, that it almost makes me believe he is light himself.
+He follows the light so intensively that it almost makes me believe he might be light himself.
 He could be a firefly.

 Between 11 and 17, he sits still in the right corner of my window.
 From 17 until late at night, he walks up to the roof.

-He listens and observes, as I pronounce whole arguments out loud - mostly against myself, while rolling on the pavement.
+I know he surveils my home whenever I close my eyes.
+He listens and observes as I pronounce whole arguments out loud - mostly against myself, while rolling on the pavement.
 Fifteen vinyls have to be surrounding me as I lay on the floor, for me to realize another day is gone.

 Next